zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.18.4 – op

-    Drag the “ProductOrderId” value from the left-hand “Sources” column and drop it onto the “value” under “Target”
+    Drag the “ProductOrderId” value from the left-hand “Sources” column and drop it onto the “value” under “Target”.

+    Click the "Finish" button when done.

     ![](./media/image124.png)